 * Engage with one another about our beliefs and practice.

 The Christian-Muslim Consultative Group successfully launched the Standing Together Project, a seven series study program to help bridge the gap between Christians and Muslims.
-The project includes an Educational Workbook and DVD.
+The project includes an Educational Study Guide and accompanying video series.

 In this video, participants share about their transformational experiences with the Standing Together project, which pairs Christians and Muslims together in dialogue for increased understanding, respect and friendship: